OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 1. Using Visual Studio, test the newly created Outlook add-in by pressing F5 or choosing the **Start** button to launch Outlook on the web.
 The add-in will be hosted locally on IIS.

     > [!NOTE]
     > If you're asked to log in repeatedly then Basic Auth may be disabled for accounts on your Office 365 tenant.
-Try [sideloading the manifest](https://docs.microsoft.com/outlook/add-ins/sideload-outlook-add-ins-for-testing).
+You can consider:
+    >
+    > a. hosting the add-in on a local server then [sideloading](sideload-outlook-add-ins-for-testing.md).
+    >
+    > b. using a Microsoft account instead.

 1. In Outlook on the web, select or open a message.